tazmattar/homelab/pantry-network.md

 ## ⚡ Power & Monitoring

 - **APC UPS** powers the Proxmox Cluster and is connected for monitoring.
-- UDM Pro SE and switches are on battery-backed outlets.
+- UDM Pro and switches are on battery-backed outlets.

 ---